 Google Pixel 3a full review

-As expected via the usual onslaught of internet leaks, Google has announced some new mid-range smartphones.
-The firm's own-brand Android range is now more affordable thanks to the addition of the Pixel 3a and we've taken a look so here are our thoughts.
+Google's own-brand Android range is now more affordable thanks to the addition of the Pixel 3a and 3a XL.

 Google announced the Pixel 3a – along with the 3a XL and Google Nest Hub Max – at its I/O event in California.
-It's primarily a developer conference but it sometimes used to introduce new hardware too.
-Read about the Pixel 4a here.
+It's primarily a developer conference but it's sometimes used to introduce new hardware too.

 Price: Wallet friendly